WasmEdge/docs/docs/embed/quick-start/install.md

 <!-- prettier-ignore -->
 :::note
-For more advanced features like AI inference, please refer to [Go SDK For Embedding Wasm Function Chapter](/category/go-sdk-for-embedding-wasmedge).
+For more advanced features like AI inference, please refer to [Go SDK For Embedding WASM Function Chapter](/category/go-sdk-for-embedding-wasmedge).
 :::

-Since the demo app includes [a compiled Wasm file](https://github.com/second-state/WasmEdge-go-examples/blob/master/wasmedge-bindgen/go_BindgenFuncs/rust_bindgen_funcs_lib.wasm) from [the Rust function](https://github.com/second-state/WasmEdge-go-examples/tree/master/wasmedge-bindgen/go_BindgenFuncs/rust_bindgen_funcs), so we don't need to install the Rust toolchain to compile the Rust code to wasm.
+Since the demo app includes [a compiled WASM file](https://github.com/second-state/WasmEdge-go-examples/blob/master/wasmedge-bindgen/go_BindgenFuncs/rust_bindgen_funcs_lib.wasm) from [the Rust function](https://github.com/second-state/WasmEdge-go-examples/tree/master/wasmedge-bindgen/go_BindgenFuncs/rust_bindgen_funcs), so we don't need to install the Rust toolchain to compile the Rust code to wasm.

 ## Run the demo